Written by Daniel Arnaudo, Advisor for Information Strategies at the National Democratic Institute

 Other standards have been developed specifically for journalists, such as The Trust Project, funded by Craig Newmark Philanthropies.
 The Trust Project designed a system of indicators about news organizations and journalists in order to ensure reliable information for the public and encourage trust in journalism.
 These have been created to create norms that media organizations and social media can follow in order to maintain a standard of information released.
 This group has partnered with Google, Facebook, and Ring to "use the Trust Indicators in display and behind the scenes," according to their website, and has been endorsed by over 200 news organizations such as the BBC, El Pais, and the South China Morning Post.
 This project has also been translated and replicated in contexts such as Brazil, and invites journalists and organizations from around the world to join.

 In a similar project, Reporters Without Borders, the Global Editors Network, the European Broadcasting Union, and Agence France Presse have formed a similar Journalism Trust Initiative (JTI) to create similar standards for journalism ethics and trustworthiness.
-The initiative "is a collaborative standard setting process according to the guidelines of CEN, the European Committee for Standardization" according to its explanation of the process on its website.
+The initiative "is a collaborative standard setting process according to the guidelines of CEN, the European Committee for Standardization" according to its explanation of its history and process on the JTI's website.
 Also funded by Newmark, through a multiyear, multistakeholder process to develop and validate standards starting in 2018, the JTI seeks to build norms among journalists, promoting compliance within the community of news-writing, particularly to combat mistrust in journalism and disinformation.

 |Poynter International Fact-Checking Network Standards|